Eggless Custard Powder Cake

 3. In a separate bowl mix oil, sugar, milk and vanilla extract.
 Pour this wet mixture into the dry flour mixture.
 Whisk well until a lump-free batter forms.

 4. Pour this into the prepared cake tin.
-Bake for 50-60 minutes (read note).
+Bake for 50-60 minutes (read notes).
 Insert a toothpick/sharp knife in the middle of the cake, it’s done if the toothpick comes out clean.
 If not, bake for some more time, then check again.

 5. Cool the cake in the pan for 10 minutes and then run a sharp knife around the edges of the pan and carefully remove the cake.
 Turn onto a cooling rack and leave there until completely cooled.